-Metal is something that tends to react with cultured foods and especially with kombucha.
+Metal is something that tends to react with cultured foods - especially with kombucha.
 Keep metal away from kombucha for it will most certainly break it down.
 Just as kombucha removes heavy metals from your body, it does the same thing with metals in any regard.
 So keep metal away from kombucha.

 When it comes to kefir, using a stainless steel strainer or spoon is actually okay.
 People panic when they hear they're to never use a metal strainer or spoon.
 I have used a stainless steel strainer for years and years and it has worked great.
 Metal canning lids on jars are fine, too, as long as the kefir isn't in constant contact with the metal.
 Using a metal spoon is okay - there is no need to worry.
-Kefir does not have the same kind of properties as kombucha and using metal to strain your kefir or eat your kefir is fine.
+Kefir does not have the same kind of properties as kombucha and using metal to strain or eat your kefir is fine.

 10. Cultured veggies can be fermented with metal lids.

-If you do use a metal lid, it is best to leave lots of room in the jar as the veggies expand and touch the lid.
+If you do use a metal lid, it is best to leave lots of room in the jar to keep the veggies from touching the lid if they should expand.
 Over time, the ferments will start to break down the metal in the lids but this takes quite a while so it is best to not have them in constant contact with them.
 I like plastic lids for fermenting best, but if a metal lid is all you have, just leave extra room so they can expand and ferment.

 11. Second ferment your kefir for more probiotics.